ACTEA-Erasmus/m2c3-plc/Ex01/Subchapter04.md

 The differential circuit breaker prevents the existing of leak currents higher than 30 mA.

 ### 24VDC Power supply
-A **24VDC regulated power supply** is used on the board to create the control circuits by converting unregulated 230VAC to constant 24VDC even if there is a fluctuation at the 230VAC.
+A **24VDC self-regulated power supply** is used on the board to create the control circuits by converting unregulated 230VAC to constant 24VDC even if there is a fluctuation at the 230VAC.

 ![Power supply](../Ex01/Images/24VDC_on_board.jpg)